Albert's twisted field construction using division algebras with a multiplicative norm: Some observations on the automorphisms and derivations of the unital division algebras

-\begin{remark} Note that if $f=g$ in cases (i) and (ii) of Proposition \ref{prop:19}, then $(A,*)$ is clearly an isotope of $A$.

-In (i), the choice of $f=id$ or $g=id$ gives isotopic algebras to $A$.
-Again, the multiplications can be explicitly computed and looks similar.
+Note that if $f=g$ in Proposition \ref{prop:19} (i), (ii), then the unital algebra $(A,*)$ is clearly an isotope of $A$.
+In (i), the choice of $f=id$ or $g=id$ also yields unital algebras $(A,*)$ isotopic to $A$ (and thus isomorphic to $A$ if they are four-dimensional).

-We also do not explicitly compute the remaining possible cases in (iii), where we choose the identity map for one map and a reflection for the other in multiplications $\circ_{(i)}$ for $i\in\{1,3,5,7,9,11\}$, since results and proofs are analogous to the case given in (iii).
-Some of these will yield quaternion algebras again, see Example \ref{ex:isom}. \end{remark}
+We do not explicitly compute the remaining possible cases in (ii), where we choose $id$ and a reflection in multiplications $\circ_{(i)}$ for $i\in\{1,3,5,7,9,11\}$, since they are analogous to the case given in (ii).
+Some of these $(A,*)$ again yield algebras isomorphic to quaternion algebras.